Special offer

 1. Establish a hybrid company culture

-When the pandemic first hit, most parents found themselves without daycare and schools were closed—they had no choice but to work from home.
+When the COVID-19 pandemic first hit back in 2020, most parents found themselves without daycare and schools were closed—they had no choice but to work from home.
 And so, the flexible work schedule began.
-Parents love the flexibility of working from home, and many dread returning to the workplace.
-By establishing a hybrid company culture, you can maintain this flexibility and keep your employees happy, engaged, and devoted.
+Parents love the flexibility of working from home, and many may have dreaded returning to the workplace.
+By establishing a hybrid company culture, you could maintain this flexibility and keep your employees happy, engaged, and devoted.

 However, ensure your remote employees don’t feel isolated by including them in all communications.
 For example, when holding meetings, make sure to include your remote employees, so no one feels left out.
-Arm them with all the tools and equipment they need to succeed at home, and you’ll have happier working parents in no time.
-Bonus—flexible schedules are attractive to job seekers.
+Provide them with all the tools and equipment they need to succeed at home.
+Flexible schedules are also attractive to job seekers.

 2. Promote asynchronous work

-You can also offer flexibility with asynchronous work—not requiring all your team members to be online simultaneously.
-This type of work allows employees to maximize productivity without waiting for their colleagues to complete tasks.
+You could also offer flexibility with asynchronous work—not requiring all your team members to be online simultaneously.
+This type of work enables employees to maximize their productivity without waiting for their colleagues to complete tasks.
 While team meetings are essential, there shouldn’t be so many that they consistently interrupt employee focus or fill their schedule.
-If you have remote employees in different parts of the world, you also need to consider the difference in time zones—while it may be time for breakfast for you, your employees across the globe may be getting ready for bed.
+If you have remote employees in different parts of the world, you also need to consider differing time zones—while it may be time for breakfast for you, your employees across the globe may be getting ready for bed.

 3. Family benefits

-For working parents, benefits packages are just as important as wages.
-Choose family-friendly packages offering healthcare, dental, family leave, and dependent care.
-Offering a paid-time-off policy gives parents peace of mind when needing to miss work to care for a sick child or much-needed rest.
+For working parents, benefits packages may be just as important as wages.
+You could choose family-friendly packages offering healthcare, dental, family leave, and dependent care.
+Offering a paid-time-off policy could also give parents peace of mind should they need to miss work to care for a sick child or to get much-needed rest.

 5. Offer professional support